ttezel/twit/README.md

 })
 ```

-Emitted each time a status (tweet) deletion message comes into the stream.

 ##event: 'limit'

+Emitted each time a limitation message comes into the stream.

 ```javascript
 stream.on('limit', function (limitMessage) {